OpenBfS/dokpool-plone/README.md

 ```

 ### Build your own standalone ELAN5 on a current Linux Distribution
-To build ELAN5 on a current Linux Distribution you simply have to clone the repository run three commands from CLI and got it running
+To build Dokpool on a current Linux Distribution you simply have to clone the repository run three commands from CLI and got it running

 #### Requirements:
-ELAN5 refuses to run as root.
-Add a system account (e.g. elan) which can be used to run ELAN5.
+Dokpool refuses to run as root.
+Add a system account (e.g. elan) which can be used to run Dokpool.
 Python2.7 and Git (to clone the Repo).
 ```sh
 $ apt-get install git python-dev libffi-dev libssl-dev libxml2-dev libxslt-dev postgresql-server-dev libjpeg-turbo8-dev gcc